50.5 MB (6.5 MB compressed)

 30.0 x 42.2 cm ⏐ 11.8 x 16.6 in (300dpi)

 STEFAN DILLER / SCIENCE PHOTO LIBRARY STEFAN DILLER / SCIENCE PHOTO LIBRARY

-Azolla plant surface.
-Coloured scanning electron micrograph (SEM) of the surface of an Azolla (water fern) plant.
+Azolla plant.
+Coloured scanning electron micrograph (SEM) of part of an Azolla (water fern) plant.
 This plant has a symbiotic relationship with Anabaena cyanobacteria, where the cyanobacteria doubles the rate of photosynthesis and fulfils the nitrogen requirements of the plant.
 Both these factors give the water fern a competitive advantage over other water plants, a factor spotted by the Chinese 2000 years ago.
 The Anabaena-Azolla association is used as a green manure for rice crops.
 Anabaena is a filamentous organism, which, apart from vegetative cells, forms heterocysts and akinetes.

 Model release not required.
 Property release not required.